kachristensen/Current-Dnd-Campaigns/Session Notes/14 - Jonas's Unholy Affliction II (7-23-25).md

 		- Lewis tried to guiding bolt him, it hit but he survived.
 I tried to silvery barbs.
 We had an extremely heated conversation.
 I tried to persuade Lewis that demons weren't all evil, Lewis didn't care.
 Said he would shoot the next one I talked to immediately.
 	- I dissected Jonas.
 He was rotting on the inside.
 No secomortis plague.
 - Valindra asked Rem why he shoved Jonas.
 Bc Jonas was a liability, was going to burst into a rage.
 	- I asked if Rem wanted me to inform Aaron of what we found.
+He said sure.
+	- Rem doesn't want to leave.